AkBKukU/docker-scripts/mediawiki/README.md

 Volumes.

-If this is a new deployment you will need to change the IP address of the database in the `LocalSettings.php` file
+If this is a new deployment you will need to change the IP address of the database in the `LocalSettings.php` file.
+You can use `database` as the hostname because the names of all networked services are mapped in the `/etc/hosts` file.